Location: Ellisville, MO

 Job Type: Wall Anchors

-Mr. Cunningham contacted us concerned with settlement on the rear foundation wall of his home.
-Six months prior to Mr. Cunningham’s call, he hired a different foundation repair contractor to install piers on the rear foundation wall and center beam of his house, as well as wall anchors on the front foundation wall.
+Mr. Cunningham was searching for a foundation repair company near Ellisville, MO to review the settlement on the rear foundation wall of his home.
+Six months prior to Mr. Cunningham’s call, he hired a different foundation repair contractor to install piers on the rear foundation wall and the center beam of his house, as well as wall anchors on the front foundation wall.
+The hasty work of the other company led to many obstacles for our technician but we were able to solve the foundation issues for this customer in West County.

 During the initial inspection, our certified technician discovered there was no attempt by the previous company to drop and level out the center beam of the house; they only worked to stabilize the rear foundation wall.
 We also found the front foundation wall had dropped approximately 3-and-a-half inches from the center beam.